Accelerating Large-Scale-Structure data analyses by emulating Boltzmann solvers and Lagrangian Perturbation Theory: Appendix: Class setup

 To get an estimate of the absolute accuracy of the \class power spectra, we make a comparison against the predictions of another Boltzmann solver, \camb \citep{Lewis2002}.
 We use in \camb, whenever possible, an analogous setup, specifying a degenerate neutrino hierarchy, and furthermore setting to True the {\it accurate\_massive\_neutrino\_transfer} and {\it Reionization} options.

 We compare both codes in 100 points distributed as a Latin hyper-cube, in a pure $\Lambda$CDM scenario, adding massive neutrinos, in a $\Lambda$CDM plus $w_0 w_{\rm a}$ dynamical dark energy, and finally in our full {\it extended} cosmological space.
-In Fig.~\ref{fig:class_vs_camb} we show the results of this comparison.
+In \autoref{fig:class_vs_camb} we show the results of this comparison.

 In the minimal $\Lambda$CDM scenario and in the $w_0 w_{\rm a}$ cosmologies, the two codes agree at the $0.1\%$ level, except for $k > 10\ihMpc$ where \camb underestimates the \class solution by 0.2\%, likely due to \camb neglecting the impact of reionisation on the baryon sound speed \citep{classIII}.
-When considering the massive neutrinos, the agreement degrades to a $0.5\%$, a value larger than what found in \cite{classIV} but in agreement with \cite{Zennaro2017}.
+When considering the massive neutrinos, the agreement degrades to a $0.5\%$, a value larger than what found in \cite{classIV} but in agreement with \cite{Zennaro2017}, and approaches $1\%$ at the smallest scaled employed.
+When dropping the \class fluid approximation, the agreement between the two codes improves to 0.2\% at $k < 10^{-1} \ihMpc$, but get increasingly worse at smaller scales, reaching 1\% at scales $k \approx 40 \ihMpc$.
+Within the dynamical dark energy models, the two codes agree mostly at $0.1\%$, except for scales $k < 10^{-3} \ihMpc$ and $k > 30\ihMpc$, where the difference can reach $1\%$.
+Although the scales probed by the next generation LSS surveys are well recovered by both the Boltzmann solvers considered here, a more in-depth investigation of the differences between \class and \camb within a large cosmological space and wide range of scales is necessary, since we find percent differences that might potentially impact future analyses.
+We leave such investigation for future works.